flexewebs/whitepapers/README.md

 ## Superhumans feel blissful

-## Superhumans are well inner engineered
+## Superhumans are complete

+Within their inner self, superhumans feel complete.
+They don't need anything per say.
+They are able to survive the worst of times with next to nothing.
+They are continuosly progressive in their approach to life still.
+They know their potential is omnipotent.
+They use all their time to make the highest possible impact.

-## Superhumans thrive in all circumstances
+## Superhumans thrive

+No matter what the circumstances, superhumans are able to thrive and create.
+They understand that their state determines circumstances.
+They don't let circumstances determine their state.
+This is how superhumans are able to make a positive difference no matter what is happening.

-## Superhumans have powerful minds
+## Superhumans have fresh minds

-## Superhumans bring other people along
+## Superhumans bring others along

-## Superhumans are explorers and innovators
+## Superhumans are explorers

+## Superhumans innovate

-## Superhumans never work and always do what they love
+## Superhumans do what they love

-## Superhumans have a divine purpose
+## Superhumans create with a divine purpose

 ## Superhumans are prophetic

+Superhumans know that words create worlds, so they are care-full about what they speak into reality.
+Sooner or later what superhumans talk about becomes reality.
+Natural outcome of superhuman approach to life is that their verbal predictions become prophetic in nature.
+This is also because superhumans put their own words into practice.

 ## Superhumans don't believe in anything